 \subsubsection{Accountable and Transparent Feedback Mechanism}

-As shown in Section \ref{F-Ethics}, Users worry that when they are dissatisfied with a driving experience and provide feedback, it is unclear who is responsible and how that feedback leads to improvement.
+As shown in Sec. \ref{F-Ethics}, users worried that when they were dissatisfied with a driving experience and provided feedback, it was unclear who was responsible and how that feedback would lead to improvement.
 In fact, how to meaningfully involve and incorporate lay users' feedback into algorithmic improvement has become a topic of concern in responsible AI~\cite{laine2024ethics,vincenzi2024lay,shen2021everyday}.
 This is especially critical for robotaxi systems, where AI decisions are directly tied to user safety~\cite{hong2020artificial}.
 Therefore, we call for robotaxi feedback systems to critically examine accountability mechanisms and transparency in feedback processing~\cite{lima2022conflict}.
-In particular, user feedback should not serve merely as a venting mechanism, but be genuinely integrated into backend processes and accountability chains through structured feedback Triage and Remediation, with transparent visibility into how feedback is handled and acted upon~\cite{kinchin2024voiceless,sekwenz2025unfair}.
+In particular, user feedback should not serve merely as a venting mechanism, but should instead be genuinely integrated into backend processes and accountability chains through structured feedback triage and remediation, with transparent visibility into how it is handled and acted upon~\cite{kinchin2024voiceless,sekwenz2025unfair}.